The Worst Step in Your Funnel Is “Request a Demo”

 “It feels too easy.”
 Correct.
 That’s the point.
 The flow quietly says we respect your time, which is rare enough in B2B software that buyers remember it.

-The payoff isn’t subtle.
-Letting people self-schedule the moment they raise their hand can lift inbound conversion from the usual 30% to roughly two-thirds.
 And yet only about one in ten companies puts a working scheduler on the page.
 The bar is on the floor, and most of your competitors are still tripping over it.

 A booked demo is a warm buyer with a calendar invite.
 A requested demo is a warm buyer put on hold, and warm doesn’t last.

 We see both versions every week, across whole competitive sets at once, and the pattern is remarkably consistent.
 The vendor who lets you grab a slot and follows up the same day is usually the sharpest operator in the field.
-The one hiding behind a form and a wait is usually the one losing deals it doesn’t even realize it’s in.
-The demo request is the first thing a buyer feels, and it sets the expectation for everything after it.

-So the easiest competitive edge most companies are sitting on isn’t a feature.
-It’s being the one vendor in the set that respects the buyer’s time.
 If you want to see how your own competitors handle this exact moment, and whether they’re quietly winning the deals you’re losing at the form, that’s a big part of what a competitor sales-tactics review turns up.

 Don’t Teach a Buyer to Stop